anafdal/anafdal.github.io/resume.md

 ---
 ### EXPERIENCE

+***Data Mine Graduate Intern| West Lafayette, IN*** August 2020 - Current <br />
+* Use data science and data visualization.
+* Focus on algorithm development.
+* Provide leadership and guidance to other undergrad members of the project.

+***Teacher Assistant  Purdue University | West Lafayette, IN***
+August 2019 - Current <br />
+* Help students to advance their spatial abilities in order to successfully communicate their engineering ideas using visual techniques.
+* Educate students on how to become proficient with CAD software like CATIA and PLM platforms like Aras.

 ***Virtual Reality Pedestrian-Autonomous Vehicle Interactions Benchmark Suite Research Member Purdue University | West Lafayette, IN***
-March 2020 - Current<br />
+March 2020 - Ocotber 2020<br />
 * Created a virtually based simulation for pedestrian-AV interactions using Unity and the NAVMESH System.
 * In charge of the Traffic and Road System logic.
 * Developed interactable UI interfaces for the car models.

-***Teacher Assistant  Purdue University | West Lafayette, IN***
-August 2019 - Current <br />
-* Help students to advance their spatial abilities in order to successfully communicate their engineering ideas using visual techniques.
-* Educate students on how to become proficient with CAD software like CATIA and PLM platforms like Aras.

 ***Space Academy Research Intern  NASA Glenn Research Center | Cleveland, OH***
 June 2018 - August 2018 <br />